Analog Man presents KING OF TONE overdrive pedal

 We can put the HIGHER GAIN option on either side, or both sides.
 A lot of people run the DRIVE knob on the OD side up all the way- with this mod you can reach the perfect setting if you wanted it to go up a little higher.
 Even the CLEAN mode with the higher gain option sounds great with the drive up all the way- cool, responsive distortion without the clipping/limiting/compression of most overdrive pedals.
 And of course it really helps to make the DISTORTION mode sound bigger and thicker.

-When you reach the top of the list you can ask about availability of these options if they are not listed on the website ordering page.
+When you reach the top of the list you can choose any options that are listed on the website ordering page.

 Return to Analog Man